balzac-lang/balzac-doc/source/nutshell.rst

 Each transaction has one or more inputs, from where it takes the bitcoins, and one or more outputs, which specify the recipient(s).
 |langname| also allows for transactions with no inputs:
-even thought these transactions cannot be appended *as is* to the actual Bitcoin blockchain, they are useful to refer to transactions which are not known at specification time.
+even though these transactions cannot be appended *as is* to the actual Bitcoin blockchain, they are useful to refer to transactions which are not known at specification time.
 An example of transaction with no inputs is the following: